 gpmc.msc

-), create a new Group Policy named bgInfoGPO and link it to the computers OU; - Switch to the GPO edit mode;
+), create a new Group Policy named bgInfoGPO and link it to the computer’s OU - Edit the GPO

 \\woshub.loc\NETLOGON\Bginfo\apply_bginfo.bat

-); - Enable the GPO loopback processing mode to apply the GPO to users: Computer Configuration –> Administrative Templates -> System -> Group Policy -> Configure user Group Policy loopback processing mode = Enabled (Merge);
+); - Enable the GPO loopback processing mode to apply the GPO to users (if you have assigned it to the OU containing computer objects): Computer Configuration –> Administrative Templates -> System -> Group Policy -> Configure user Group Policy loopback processing mode = Enabled (Merge);

-- To apply the new Group Policy settings, you need to log on to the computer under a user account and make sure that the system information you configured is now shown on the desktop;
+- To update Group Policy settings on the client, log off and log on to the computer.
+Check that the system information you have configured is displayed on the desktop.

-BgInfo copies the current desktop background to BGInfo.bmp to the user %Temp%
+BgInfo copies the current desktop background to BGInfo.bmp to the user’s %Temp%

 directory and puts your text on top of it.
-Then the file is set as the desktop wallpaper.
-However, if you set user desktop wallpaper using a domain GPO, note that the BgInfo policy must be applied after the wallpaper one.
-If needed, change the GPO links order.
+If you set the desktop wallpaper using the domain GPO, note that the BgInfo policy must be applied after our wallpaper policy.
+Change the order of the GPO links if necessary.

 To add custom values to BgInfo, click Custom -> New.